-The Lower Salmon River flows 53 miles from Vinegar Creek to its confluence with the Snake River at Heller Bar.
+The Lower Salmon River flows 53 miles from Hammer Creek to its confluence with the Snake River, and on to Heller Bar.
 This family-friendly section features warm water, expansive white sand beaches, and Class II-III rapids through spectacular high desert canyon scenery with abundant wildlife viewing opportunities.

 Common Questions